VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Results and Analysis

 \subsection{Impact of Training on Model Performance}

 As shown in Figure~\ref{fig:retrieval}, we examine the model’s reasoning under varying degrees of contextual sufficiency to evaluate its balance between informativeness and hallucination.
-Before training, the baseline Qwen2.5-VL-7B displays a strong hallucination tendency even with correct retrieval—only 24.32\% of queries yield correct generations, whereas 35.04\% produce incorrect responses.
+Before training, the backbone model displays a strong hallucination tendency even with correct retrieval—only 24.32\% of queries yield correct generations, whereas 35.04\% produce incorrect responses.
 Under incorrect retrieval, it predominantly abstains, reflecting a conservative strategy typical of smaller models.
 After training with our method, EVisRAG achieves a markedly better performance: the correct-generation rate in correctly retrieved contexts rises substantially, while a modest increase in abstention under incorrect retrieval is accompanied by a controlled reduction in incorrect generations.
-Overall, the trained model exhibits strengthened evidence-sensitive reasoning and reduced hallucination in underdetermined scenarios.
+Overall, EVisRAG exhibits strengthened evidence-sensitive reasoning and reduced visual hallucination in underdetermined scenarios.